s14321k/Interview-Qusions-markdowns/Angular Interview Questions.md

 ## 1. **What is Angular?
 Why do we need Angular?**

+* Angular component based framework for building structured, scalable(upgradable and flexible for upgrade) and dynamic single-page applications(eg. utube.
+Page won't reload) for client side.
+* We need Angular because it offers a range of benefits, such as
+  - two-way data binding,
+  - dependency injection,
-Angular is a popular open-source web application framework for building dynamic, single-page applications.
-It's designed to simplify the development of complex web applications by providing a structured framework.
-We need Angular because it offers a range of benefits, such as two-way data binding, dependency injection, a powerful template system, and a component-based architecture, making it easier to build, test, and maintain web applications.
+  - a powerful template system, and
+  - a component-based architecture, making it easier to build, test, and maintain web applications.

+* Advantages of angular.
+- Single page applications(Components)
+- Flexible and structured(OOPS Friendly)
+- Cross-platform(O.S, Browsers) and open source.
+- Reusable code(Services)
+- Testability(Specs.ts)

+- Angular supports both JS(java script) and TS(type script)
+- Framework has component based architecture, which is faster than MVC architecture.
+- Has CLI tool.
+- Dependency injection
+- Mobile browser support
+- Very fast because of data binding technique and component based.

 ## 2. **What is a Component?**